 What trends do you see in the healthcare industry that will affect employment in the accounting, finance or revenue cycle categories?

-Kevin Erickson: The biggest thing right now, of course, is our new presidential administration.
-All we know is there will be more changes in the already-dynamic healthcare industry, and with that will most likely come extra work.
+Kevin Erickson: All we know is there will be more changes in the already-dynamic healthcare industry, and with that will most likely come extra work.
 Skilled accounting, finance and revenue cycle professionals will most likely be needed to navigate this change.

 Additionally, the need to reduce the cost of care while increasing quality is probably the primary challenge for most of these organizations.
 It will take accounting, finance and revenue cycle support to find and execute cost-effective solutions.
 Looking ahead, there could be an increase in mergers and acquisitions, a shift from “fee for service” to a value-based reimbursement model, and an even-greater need for big data skills.